Table of Contents

 Before I start working in the box I love to express my thoughts on the paper to help me visualize my ideas and concepts.

-Simple sketches are all I need to see if the idea works or at least if it has a potential.
+Simple sketches are all I need to see if the idea works (for this stage) or at least if it has a potential.
+Iterating on it and drawing few sketches helps shape the idea further.

 In this instance, because of the time constraint, these sketches played a wireframe role as well.